 Too often, however, even in cultural history museums, the object takes centre stage, often surrounded by abundant factual information.
 In the case of the cloak pin, for instance, this would include dating, place, material, the method of manufacture, the circumstances of the find, a sketch of life at the time et cetera.
 But that plethora of, mostly new, information is impossible for a museum visitor to grasp, and therefore has low impact.

 Many exhibitions are possible on any subject, the challenge lies in choosing one and to stick to it.
-Not making the exhibition about the fibula, but an exhibition so that the story can be grasped.
+Not to make the exhibition about the fibula, but an exhibition so that the story can be grasped.
 For instance, the fibula could be a masterpiece in a presentation that states that the dark ages not at all dark were, or in an exhibition that argues that what we now consider Frisian culture is precisely the result of a weaving of international influences.
 The exhibition as an argument, so that what we want to convey really arrives.

 Goosebumps